-Never assume the client won't have changes.…They may legitimately have different opinions than you about how things should…work, or they might just want to have to put their fingerprint on something so they can say they are the ones who've guided it to its final brilliance.
-Either way, always schedule for client changes.…And you might even want to put it in the contract how many round of changes they get, just to focus them so they get their changes done earlier rather than later.…Anyway, our client has seen this final video and has a list of changes that we…are going to implement in this chapter.…
+Never assume the client won't have changes.…They may legitimately have different opinions than you about how things should…work, or they might just want to have to put their fingerprint on something so…they can say they are the ones who've guided it to its final brilliance.…Either way, always schedule for client changes.…And you might even want to put it in the contract how many round of changes…they get, just to focus them so they get their changes done earlier rather than later.…Anyway, our client has seen this final video and has a list of changes that we…are going to implement in this chapter.…

-The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
-We are honored to host these tutorials in the lynda.com library.
+The After Effects Apprentice series was created by Trish and Chris Meyer.
+These tutorials are designed for After Effects CS4 through CC, and can be used on their own or as a companion to the Meyer's book, After Effects Apprentice.

 - Building a 3D world